webmasterdevlin/ionic-react-ts/README.md

-# Ionic and Apollo Client 3
+# Ionic, Apollo Client 3, and Capacitor Share

 #### To start